xmatters/SalesForce/README.md

 * [SalesForce-Outbound-Response_IB.js](SalesForce-Outbound-Response_IB.js) - Updates the Assigned user in the Salesforce Case when an xMatters user selects 'Assign to me' *NOTE: User must be have an active license in both xMatters & Salesforce
 * [SalesForce-Inbound_IB.js](SalesForce-Inbound_IB.js) - This recieves the SalesForce payload from the SalesForce Apex Trigger transforms the content (if needed) to be formated for the xMatter New Case Form and creates a new xMatters event.
 * [SalesForce-Outbound-Delivery_IB.js](SalesForce-Outbound-Delivery_IB.js) - Sends a message back into Salesforce with record of recipient and device
 * [Salesforce.zip](Salesforce.zip) - The communications plan that contains the integration scripts above.
+* [xMattersTest] - Test APEX Class for Passing Code Coverage in Salesforce
+* [xMattersHTTPCalloutMock] - Test APEX Class generates a Mock xMatters Response for xMattersTest.
+Test classes cannot make web service calls in Salesforce.

 # How it works
 When a new SalesForce Case is submitted, SalesForce pushes the information into xMatters.  xMatters kicks off an event and sends the SalesForce case information to the engineer on call.
 That engineer has the ability to respond in the xMatters notification.
 By accepting the assignment in the xMatters notification, this updates the SalesForce Assignment field.